jnehring/iwsds2023-modular-dialog-systems/README.md

-# Module Selection: A New Task and a New Benchmark Dataset for DialogSystems
+# Module Selection: A new task for Dialog Systems

 ## Introduction

-Dialog systems often comprise Natural Language Understanding and a rule-based dialog manager, an architecture we call Intent-Based Dialog System.
-In practical applications, dialog systems often combine multiple Intent-Based Dialog Systems.
-Although this combination is not trivial, this topic has, to our best knowledge, not been addressed by researchers yet.
-Therefore we introduce a new task Module Selection, which is the problem of selecting the correct sub-dialog system for a given user utterance.
-Further, we provide a dataset to evaluate models for Module Selection.
-We propose three models for Module Selection and evaluate them using the proposed dataset and evaluation methodology.
-The models serve as a strong baseline for future research in Module Selection.
+Many different dialog systems exist, which usually cover limited domains.
+This paper examines the Modular Dialog System Framework to combine many conversational agents to create a unified, diverse dialog system.
+The Modular Dialog System treats the underlying conversational agents as black boxes and works with any dialog system without further adaption.
+It also works with commercial frameworks, such as Google Dialogflow or IBM Watson Assistant, in which the inner workings are unknown company secrets.
+We propose a new task, Module Selection, choosing a conversational agent for a user utterance.
+Also, we propose an evaluation methodology for Modular Dialog Systems.
+Using the three available commercial frameworks, Google Dialogflow, Rasa, and IBM Watson Assistant, we create a dataset and propose three models that serve as a strong baseline for future research in Module Selection.
+Also, we examine the performance difference between a Modular Dialog System and the same dialog system implement in a single, monolithic system.
+We publish our dataset and source codes as open source.

 You can find the dataset we published in the final_data folder in this repository.

 ## Dataset Creation

 ### split_data.py

 Read the input file and create the splitted dataset.

 to run it: